reichbc/homelab-mkdocs/docs/community/car_thing.md

+# Spotify CarThing

+!!! note
+    This guide is written and provided by TechGeek01, after modifying two of his own units.
+    The information is from multiple sources and is compiled in a way that worked for him.
+Your mileage may vary.
+    Proceed with caution, and be mindful of your actions.

 ## Quick disclaimer
 I'm running Windows.
 Specifically, Windows 11.
 I have not tried this for Linux or Mac.
 I'll extrapolate these instructions based on the instructions I followed for how this works on there, but I have not tested those instructions on those OSes. ***Fuck your shit up at your own risk, cause I have not tested the instructions I was provided on Linux or Mac.
 I'm just parroting them here.***